vulkomilev/oumi/docs/get_started/quickstart.md

   --training.output_dir output/smollm-135m-sft-custom
 ```

 We can also run training on multiple GPUs.
-For example, to run on 4 GPUs:
+For example, if you have a machine with 4 GPUs, you can run:

 ```bash
 torchrun --nproc_per_node=4 oumi train \